-Victoria's High Country is a mountain biker's paradise, featuring 9 mountain bike destinations, backcountry riding, plenty of town facilities and a community of locals and trail builders who keep dishing up new trails on a regular basis.
+Victoria's High Country is a mountain biker's paradise, featuring 10 mountain bike parks at 8 great destinations.
+Backcountry riding, plenty of town facilities and a community of locals and trail builders who keep dishing up new trails on a regular basis.

 The proximity of the trail destinations, combined with the variety of terrain, makes the High Country a truly special destination for mountain biking.
 From beginner mountain biker to elite athlete, cross country through to downhill and everything in between: everyone can find what they are looking for.

 And the best bit?
 Combining the destinations into a multi-day trip gives you diversity that you simply won't find anywhere else.

 It's EPIC and it links Beechworth with Yackandandah.
 The Indigo Epic Trail is a brand new 56km All Mountain single track mountain biking trail connecting the historic towns of Beechworth and Yackandandah.

 Built to an intermediate blue rating, this incredible mountain bike trail offers something for everyone, packed full of features and running through some of the most spectacular scenery in Victoria’s High Country.
 Better yet, it’s open year-round meaning you can plan your trip to Beechworth or Yackandandah whenever you like.